fransfela/fransfela.github.io/_posts/en-us/2024-01-29-optimal-clustering-part3-alternative-approaches.md

 ## Conclusion: The Journey Complete

-Congratulations!
-You've now mastered **8 different methods** for finding the optimal number of clusters, spanning:
+I hope you found this series of articles is useful and you've now mastered **8 different methods** for finding the optimal number of clusters, spanning:

 - **Visual methods**: Elbow, Dendrogram
 - **Geometric methods**: Silhouette, Davies-Bouldin